YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-09-internship-reflections.markdown

 ---

 I have come back to blogging!
-From July to December 2020, I interned at a medical device startup on its medical ventilator project as an electrical engineer intern.
+From July to December 2020, I busily interned at a medical device startup on its medical ventilator project as an electrical engineer intern.
+So, what have I learned during the internship?

-### Lesson 1: Work Is A Important Part of My Identity
+### Lesson 1: Figure Out What Matters For Me

 I feel somewhat vulnerable in saying this, but I do discover that work makes up an important aspect of my identity.
 Working on a medical device gives me a certain sense of commitment.
 When the work is aligned with my personal values, that work itself becomes a form of self-expression.